mohanapriya1994/ContentConceptsData/services/website_copy_editing.md

 ---
 title: "Website Copy Editing"
 highlight: "Content that clicks"
-description: "Website content is not just having correct grammar and impressive vocabulary.
-More than anything, it should work.
+description: "<p>Website content is not just having correct grammar and impressive vocabulary.
+More than anything, it should work.</p>

-Now that you are here, we assume you are not convinced with the content of your website or blogpost.
+<p>Now that you are here, we assume you are not convinced with the content of your website or blogpost.
 You are not alone.
-We have reviewed and edited more than 10000 pages of website content for startups and SMEs and we know what works and how to make it work.
+We have reviewed and edited more than 10000 pages of website content for startups and SMEs and we know what works and how to make it work.</p>

-Our website copy editors and content reviewers analyse the scope, target audience, geography and industry so that they understand it better to create engaging content that works for you.
+<p>Our website copy editors and content reviewers analyse the scope, target audience, geography and industry so that they understand it better to create engaging content that works for you.</p>

-Here is what our talented  Website Content Copy Editors do:"
+<p>Here is what our talented  Website Content Copy Editors do:</p>"
 message: "Make content work for you<span>Clear, concise, and compelling</span>"
 priceCard: {
   pricing: {
     title: "Starting from",
+    price: {
-    price: "<span>INR 3.00</span>/word"
+      inr: "<span>INR 3.00</span>/word",
+      usd: ""
+    }
   },
   tagContent: "Afforable, Actionable Content",
   content: "Tailored to your target audience"